Laguna Hills, CA doctor shares the causes for dry eye along with treatment options

 SIGNS AND SYMPTOMS OF DRY EYE

-Burning sensation, chronic dryness, and scratchiness on the eye are the most common symptoms of dry eye disease, but they aren’t the only ones.
+Burning sensation, chronic dryness, and Scratchiness of the eye are the most common symptoms of dry eye disease, but they aren’t the only ones.
 Other symptoms may include:

 - Gritty sensation of a foreign body in the eyes